 Many companies prepare financial reports simply because they know they are required to.
-Their private investors may expect quarterly earnings reports; their banks may ask for periodic updates to assess the company’s liquidity; and government agencies like the Securities and Exchange Commission may require the company to disclose pertinent information to the public.
-However, financial reports are also fantastic tools to help owners see trends in their businesses.
+Their private investors may expect quarterly earnings reports; their banks may ask for periodic updates to assess the company’s liquidity, and government agencies like the Securities and Exchange Commission may require the company to disclose pertinent information to the public.
+However, these reports are also fantastic tools to make sure owners are seeing financial trends in their businesses.
 The following questions are ones business owners can answer for themselves by utilizing their financial statements and reports.

 Are margins increasing or decreasing?

 From the financial statements, a company can determine which relevant margins are increasing or decreasing over time.
 Executives, for example, will be interested in their company’s profit margin.
 Profit margin is calculated by taking profits divided by sales, and this ratio reveals how efficiently the business is using its resources.
 Executives will also be interested in the company’s operating margin, which is calculated by taking operating income divided by sales.
 This ratio can reveal information about the company’s cash position.
 Calculating these ratios, and then comparing them over months, quarters, or years, can help executives see trends that they may not otherwise be able to see.